C4ssif3r/admin-panel-finder/README.md

 # admin-panel-finder tool 🔥🔫

-A powerful script for find login [admin] pages 💯
+A powerful script for find login [admin] pages 💯 have +500 link admin page !

 # Requirements: